Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The Bielliptic Case and Four More Examples

 Consider the group $\mathrm{Num}(Y)$ of divisors on $Y$ up to numerical equivalence.
 Given the bielliptic quotient $\pi:E_{\rho}\times E_{\tau}\rightarrow Y$, we have two elliptic fibrations

 with generic fibers $A$ and $B$.
 Recall from above that, up to numerical equivalence, we can write any curve $C \in \mathrm{Num}(Y)$ as

 for $k_{1}, k_{2} \in \zz$.
-Notice that all of the fibers of $\pi_{2}$ are generic and that this map is none other than the Albanese map.
+Notice that all of the fibers of $\pi_{2}$ are {smooth and reduced} and that this map is none other than the Albanese map.
 The class $\frac{1}{3}A$ represents a multiple fiber of the map $\pi_{1}$ counted with multiplicity one.
 Moreover, we have $A\cdot B=3$.

 By Lemmas \ref{first2cusp} - \ref{first1cusp}, the only possibility is a two-cusped manifold with $D_1^2 = -1$ and $D_2^2 = -3$, the latter of which determines a curve $C_2$ on $Y$ with $C_2^{2}=6$.
 Up to numerical equivalence, we have two possibilities: